- Chart

 Opportunities

-- Technological advancements in engine efficiency and materials.
+- Leveraging technological advancements in engine efficiency.

 Threats

-- Global economic downturns impacting air travel demand.
+- Economic downturns impacting air travel demand.

-- Geopolitical instability and regulatory changes.
+- Geopolitical instability affecting global trade and travel.

 - Technological obsolescence of older aircraft and engine models.